 - Regular Registration = March 15 – May 14

 - Registrations between May 15 – June 30 = $25 late registration fee.

 - Registrations received on or after July 1 = $50 late registration fee.

 - Delegate Changes after June 30 = $50 per delegate change fee.

 If a chapter’s official delegate(s) can no longer attend, please notify Renée Crist Lefter .
 Replacements may be registered online prior to June 30.
 After June 30, contact Renée Crist Lefter immediately if there are changes.

-Once you have completed the registration process you will receive confirmation and further instructions via e-mail leading up to the event.
+Once you have completed the registration process you will receive further instructions via e-mail leading up to the event.

 All registration questions should be sent to Renée Crist Lefter at the General Headquarters via e-mail or by phone at (513) 523-6345.